Lemon Orzo with Broccoli and Chicken Sausage

 Lemon Orzo with Broccoli and Chicken Sausage that's all cooked in one pan for an easy, healthy dinner that is comforting and full of flavor.
-All for under 400 calories and just 9 Weight Watchers SmartPoints.
+All for under 400 calories!

 This One Pan Lemon Orzo with Broccoli and Chicken Sausage is comfort food at its finest and comes together in just 25 minutes.
-Plus it has less than 400 calories (9 Weight Watchers Freestyle SmartPoints) for a cheesy, creamy pasta dish that you will make again and again.
+Plus it has less than 400 calories for a cheesy, creamy pasta dish that you will make again and again.

 Tips for Making One Pan Lemon Orzo with Broccoli and Chicken Sausage

 - All kinds of veggies will work in this dish.
-Just choose something sturdy that isn't likely to get to mushy during cooking.
+Just choose something sturdy that isn't likely to get too mushy during cooking.

 - Sometimes I add a can of drained diced tomatoes to the recipe as well.
 It adds some extra veggies and great flavor.

-- For a lower SmartPoint or calorie version, use chicken breast or lean ground turkey instead.
+- For a lower calorie version, use chicken breast or lean ground turkey instead.
 Just make sure to add some extra spices since you will be missing the flavor of the sausage.
-This lowers the points by 3 points.

 - This keeps well in the fridge for a few days so don't be nervous about the extra servings.